Remarkable Commerce Platform Commercials

 When reviewing TCO (total cost of ownership), a typical model will span 3-5 years, which is the length of time expected until software becomes end-of-life and ready for upgrade.
 With Remarkable Commerce, the TCO starts low, and remains low.
 Typically, the build development is low enough to be OpEx (operating expenses), instead of CapEx (capital expenditure).

-If you are a ~£5m to £25m p/a retailer who is looking for a platform that will help you accelerate growth, with a commercially transparent proposition, then we would welcome a discussion.
+If you are a retailer with revenue above £5m p/a, and need a platform that will help you accelerate growth, with a commercially transparent proposition, then we would welcome a discussion.